kristine7q/kristine7q.github.io/source/_posts/BIG O NOTATION.md

 date: 2022-10-06 16:32:08
 updated: 2022-10-06 16:32:08
 tags:
-  - '笔记'
+  - Fundamental
 categories:
-  - 'Basic'
+  - Study
 lang: en
-excerpt: 'big o notation is used to analyze the efficiency of an algorithm: as the size of the input growth, how drastically do the space or time requirements grow with it.'
+excerpt: Big o notation is used to analyze the efficiency of an algorithm, as the size of the input growth, how drastically do the space or time requirements grow with it.
-comments: true
 ---

 ## What is big O notation